Wittummm/Featherweight/dev/dev-changelog.md

  - v0.7.4.0 SSR: Edge retaining linear filtering for deferred resolve, Allow control of normal strength by reconstructing normals
  - v0.7.4.1 SSR
     - Normal softening at grazing angles
-    - Fixed translucents not reflection due to alt/main frame buffers
+    - Fixed translucents not reflecting due to alt/main frame buffers
  - v0.7.5.0 SSR
     - Improved the filtering on valid-invalid ssr pixels
     - Mitigated streaks.
 Cause: ssr depth imprecision.
 Solution: bias it by a bit